-Igniting Minds is a member of the Association for Coaching and abides by its’ Global Code of Ethics and Good Coaching Practice
+Igniting Minds is a member of the Association for Coaching and the Association for Professional Executive Coaches and Supervisors and abides by the Global Code of Ethics and Good Coaching Practice

 The Association for Coaching has worked closely with the EMCC, APECs, AICP and the UNM is committed to maintaining excellent coaching practice.
 This Global Code of Ethics and Good Coaching Practice sets out the essential elements of sound ethical practice.
 For the purposes of this code, the person receiving coaching is called the Client.